Finding time to exercise

 Finding Time to Exercise Number 10: Trade Lunch For Lunges

 Use half of your lunch hour and take a brisk walk around your office building.
 Or, run to a nearby gym and take a 30-minute power-lunch class.
-Today, many companies have their own gyms on campus, so that makes it even easier to slip in a workout.
+Today, many companies have their own gym, so that makes it even easier to slip in a workout.
 If you're a homemaker, get a group of women together twice a week for salad and sweat.
 Eat a light lunch together and then do 20 minutes of kickboxing.
 You'll even begin to look forward to your noon workout sessions.

 Seem impossible?
 It's not.
 You can do it.
 Find a workout partner and encourage each other onto fitness.
 You'll be more likely to work out at your designated times if you have a workout pal waiting for you and holding you accountable.
 So, get motivated and get moving.
 You've got the time.
 You've got a plan.
 You've got a goal.
 Now, go for it!